hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

    If you have created multiple kernels (for Python and R), you find the corresponding directories under ``${XDG_DATA_HOME}/jupyter/kernels``.
-   To remove a kernel, find and delte the corresponding folder inside the ``kernels`` subdirectory.
+   To remove a kernel, find and delete the corresponding folder inside the ``kernels`` subdirectory.
    We strongly advice you to stay away from modifying the contents of this folder, unless you are aware of the consequences.